Johannesburg Travel Guide

 My Culture Guiding Tours include Johannesburg and Soweto, and my Nature Guiding Tours include Pilanesberg National Park and Kruger National Park.

 JOHANNESBURG . . .
 AFRICA’S MOST VISITED CITYWell . . .
 Johannesburg is South Africa’s most African, and the continents most cosmopolitan city.
 It is also Africa’s most visited city!
 And what about . . .
 Johannesburg, Second Greatest City after Paris*!
 It’s true – but I’ll talk about that later.
 But why Jo’burg? – It’s a city built on the world’s largest gold deposit, but designed to be no more than a temporary mining camp! – It has beautiful open spaces, but development stretches for hundreds of kilometres! – It has a really good night life as well as an abundance of great restaurants. – Warm, friendly people plus warm, perfect weather! – It’s the world’s largest city not on a waterway, despite 12 river systems – better described as streams, that run throughout the city.
 So . . . no distinguishing natural icons to explore.

-It's a fun city . . . but, it's also a cerebral city.
+It’s a vibrant city, a fun city . . . but also a cerebral city.

 The surrounding area has, along with East Africa, the world’s longest recorded human activity.

-From Astralopithecus africanus inhabitants, the recently discovered Astralopithecus sediba, through Homo sapiens sapiens to Early Stone Age hunter-gatherers and finally Iron Age settlements - they've all been here, done it and earned the 'T' shirt (or should that be leopard skin?)
+It’s been home to Homo sapiens sapiens, Early Stone Age hunter-gatherers and finally Iron Age settlements – they’ve all been here, done it and earned the ‘T’ shirt (or should that be leopard skin?)

-This rich cultural history, results in a number of fantastic museums and monuments to discover.
+This rich cultural history results in a number of fantastic museums and monuments to explore.

 Johannesburg is not the bland nightmare that uninformed opinions in distant lands might try to, or might well have, convinced you of.